How to Manage a Sales Team

 How quickly are your reps following up with inbound leads?
 Research shows that leads that are contacted within five minutes are 100 times more likely to be reached and 21 times more likely to enter your sales cycle.
 Contact rate and lead quality significantly drop between five and 30 minutes after receiving the lead.

 Drift performed research on 433 companies and found that more than half of companies didn’t respond within five business days, while 7% responded within the first five minutes.
 Be the latter, not the former.
+You can use EmailAnalytics to automatically calculate your average response time (or your sales agents’).
+Once you can measure it, you can start improving it.

 Opportunity Win Rate